Padres vs. Reds MLB Betting Odds, Trends & Prediction

-With Joe Musgrove set to oppose Andrew Abbott in Tuesday night’s Padres vs. Reds matchup, what’s the best play on the board tonight at 6:40 p.m.
-ET from Cincinnati?
+With Matt Waldron set to oppose Frankie Montas in Thursday’s Padres vs. Reds pitching matchup, what’s the best play on the board today?
+First pitch from the Great American Ball Park is set for 1:10 p.m.
+ET.

 Game Matchup & Betting Odds